marconetto/azadventures/chapter7/README.md

 </p>

-There are two major communication protocols for these application.
-One is called **Push**, in which the manager is knows a priori all the workers available in a worker pool and assigns tasks to the workers as the tasks become completed.
+There are two major communication protocols in this type of application.
+One is called **Push**, in which the manager knows a priori all the workers available in the worker pool and assigns tasks to the workers as the tasks get completed.
 So, the load distribution is initiated by the manager.